|

 Senator Heflin's distinguished senate career

-was notable for his early appointment to the
+was notable for his early appointment to

-Senate Ethics Committee and Senate Judiciary
+the Senate Ethics Committee and Senate

-Committee.
-He was a familiar face on television
+Judiciary Committee.
+He was a familiar face

-screens as chairman of the Senate Ethics
+on television screens as chairman of the

-Committee, a position he held for 12 years.
+Senate Ethics Committee, a position he held

-Sometimes described as the "conscience of
+for 12 years.
+Sometimes described as the

-the Senate," the conservative Southern Senator
+"conscience of the Senate," the conservative

-was a strong supporter of national defense, law
+Southern Senator was a strong supporter of

-enforcement, and federal subsidies for rural
+federal subsidies for rural farmers.
+While

-the Democratic Party, Senator Heflin was
+Party, Senator Heflin was frequently more

-frequently more in tune with Republicans
+in tune with Republicans and once called

-support more traditional Democratic legislation.
+traditional Democratic legislation.

 His life and career spanned a period of great